xdevplatform/search-tweets-python/README.rst

 This project serves as a wrapper for the Twitter API v2 recent search endpoint, providing a command-line utility and a Python library.

+To download and install this package, go to: https://pypi.org/project/searchtweets-v2/

 If you are looking for the original version that works with premium and enterprise versions of search, head on over to the main or ``enterprise-premium`` branch.
 (Soon, the v2 version will be promoted to the main branch.)